-The four travelers walked up to the great gate of Emerald City and rang the bell.
-After ringing several times, it was opened by the same Guardian of the Gates they had met before.
+The four travellers walked up to the great gate of the Emerald City and rang the bell.
+After ringing several times it was opened by the same Guardian of the Gate they had met before.

 "What! are you back again?" he asked, in surprise.